3 Vital Reasons To Update Your WP Plugins

 Right now is a great time to login to your WordPress website and check for updates to your website’s plugins and themes.
 If your website is “stationary” (content remains unchanged for long duration of time), I recommend scheduling a specific date once a month to view the dashboard for notifications, update the plugins and themes, and verify your overall content/message is current.

-It is vital to keep your WordPress plugins (and themes) up-to-date to maintain a healthy and productive website.
+It is vital to keep your WordPress plugins (and themes) up-to-date to maintain a healthy and productive website and to prevent it from being blacklisted.
 If you would like assistance with your WordPress website, please contact me.